juji-io/docs/docs/why-ai-chatbots.md

 This seems like a difficult question to answer especially for people who are not an AI expert.
 There is in fact a simple test to evaluate AI chatbot platforms:

-> :bulb: Does the platform use its own chatbot to serve its own business?
+!!! question "Does the platform use its own chatbot to serve its own business?"
     In other words, do they trust their own product enough to dogfood it?

----

-> :bulb: If the answer to the above question is `yes`, how do you like your interaction with the featured chatbot?
+If the answer to the above question is `yes`, ask:

+!!! question "How do you like your interaction with the featured chatbot?"
+    Concretely, ask the following:

+    * Whether and how well does it understand your free-text input?
+    * Whether and how well does it address your questions and handle your interruptions?
+    * Whether and how well does it help you achieve your task?

     Keep in mind that this is perhaps one of their better chatbots.

->   * Whether and how well does it understand your free-text input?
->   * Whether and how well does it address your questions and handle your interruptions?
->   * Whether and how well does it help you achieve your task?

----

-> :bulb: If the answers to the above questions are all positive, how fast can you use the platform to create a simple AI chatbot yourself?
+If the answers to the above questions are all positive, ask:

+!!! question "How fast can you use the platform to create a simple AI chatbot yourself?"
     Just make a simple chatbot to demonstrate the following:

->   * Ask an open-ended question to greet a user - (e.g., `How are you doing?`)
+    * Ask an open-ended question to greet a user - (e.g., `How are you doing?`)
->   * Present a piece of information (e.g., introducing a product)
+    * Present a piece of information (e.g., introducing a product)
->   * Ask user opinion after presenting the information
+    * Ask user opinion after presenting the information
->   * Ask a general question before responding to chatbot greeting
+    * Ask a general question before responding to chatbot greeting
->   * Ask a question about the presented information before giving your own opinion
+    * Ask a question about the presented information before giving your own opinion

----

-> :bulb: If platform does not allow you to DIY the simple AI chatbot as above, how long will take the platform provider to do it for you?
+If the platform does not allow you to DIY the simple AI chatbot as above, ask:

+!!! question "How long will take the platform provider to do it for you?"

 If the answers to all the above questions are positive, there is definitely a good sign that the platform is an AI chatbot platform.
 You can then make a decision based on additional factors, such as ease-of-use and pricing of the platform.